wp-pwa/saturn-theme/README.md

 # Worona Package Development

-Download or clone this repository to start developing a Worona package.
+You can use this repository to start developing a Worona package.

 ## Installation